From High Country Gardens in spring 2018.

 Expectations:

 Silver Carpet is a non flowering lambsear.
 The one thing I never liked about lambsear in the past has been the ungainly flower stalks.
-These won't have any tall flowers at all (or rarely).
+These don't have any.

 It can get big and sprawly.
 It can take dry soil after it is established and it likes shade.